percona/percona-server-mongodb-operator/docs/enhancements/K8SPSMDB-cluster-sync/proposal.md

 - **Checkpoint:** A persisted position in the source's change stream that allows PCSM to resume real-time replication after a restart without re-running initial sync.
 - **Finalization:** A one-time operation that completes the migration.
 PCSM finalizes replication, creates required indexes on the target, and stops.
 After finalization, starting PCSM again begins a new initial sync from scratch.
 - **PCSM workflow:** `start` (begin replication) → initial sync → real-time replication → `pause`/`resume` (control replication) → `finalize` (complete migration) → cutover (switch clients to target).
 - **PCSM HTTP API:** PCSM exposes an HTTP API on port 2242.
-The operator uses `POST /start`, `POST /pause`, `POST /resume`, `POST /finalize`, `POST /reset`, and `GET /status` to control the PCSM lifecycle. `POST /finalize` is driven by the one-way `spec.finalize=true` switch (see §5.5 and §11 Q12). `POST /reset` is driven by the monotonic `spec.resetGeneration` counter: the controller calls `POST /reset` whenever `spec.resetGeneration > status.lastAppliedResetGeneration` and then writes the new value into status (spec is never mutated, so GitOps tools like Argo CD never see drift).
+The operator uses `POST /start`, `POST /pause`, `POST /resume`, `POST /finalize`, `POST /reset`, and `GET /status` to control the PCSM lifecycle.
+Every HTTP verb is driven by an explicit user-set value of `spec.mode` (see §4.2).
+The controller only issues a call when `spec.mode != status.mode`; after the call succeeds it mirrors the value into `status.mode` via the status subresource.
+The controller **never** writes back to spec, so re-applying the same manifest is idempotent and GitOps tools like Argo CD never see drift.
 The API does not require authentication; the operator communicates with PCSM via a ClusterIP Service within the Kubernetes network.

 ### 2.2 Key Constraints